 Students are expected to keep up with the required readings and to attend all the classes.
 Absences will have to be justified.
 Starting with the second week of the course, at least one student will have to introduce the topic of each lesson, reporting on one or more readings.

-Students’ evaluation will be based for about 20% on attendance and participation in class.
-For about 40% on the presentations and on the final exercise performed in class and for about 40% on a term paper of about 6500/7000 words to be delivered by the end of the term.
+Students’ evaluation will be based for about 20% on attendance and participation/presentations in class.
+For about 40% on a book review and on the final exercise performed in class and for about 40% on a term paper of about 6500/7000 words to be delivered by the end of the term.

 The term paper will have to be prepared on one of the general questions discussed during the course.
 Either an empirical country-case paper (an analysis of one case study or a limited comparative analysis in a given geopolitical area) or a review-based paper will be accepted.